edanglobus/C-OOP-Donkey-Kong/README.md

 # C-OOP-Donkey-Kong
-project of Donkey Kong Game in c++ using oop.
+project of Donkey Kong Game in c++ using iheratation, polymorphism and all basics of oop.

 Donkey Kong Game README